Aerospace Studies (AFROTC)

 The U.S. Air Force’s mission is to "Fly, Fight and Win in Air, Space and Cyberspace."
 Whether a student’s interest lies in flying advanced aircraft, operating sophisticated outer space systems, defending America’s cyberspace infrastructure, researching and developing state-of-the-art technology, or working as a language interpreter, defense intelligence officer, medical or legal professional, the Aerospace Studies Department can guide students to exciting and challenging opportunities.

 If students qualify, scholarship opportunities are available.
-A variety of full and partial scholarships are available, and certain scholarships have specific requirements.
-High school students must apply online by December 1, the year before they begin college in order to compete for a scholarship while still in high school.
-Students will find application procedures and forms at http://www.afrotc.com/.
+A variety of full and partial scholarships are available, and certain scholarships have specific requirements. test High school students must apply online no later than December-January timeframe, before they begin college in order to compete for a scholarship while still in high school.
+Students will find application procedures, forms and deadlines online.

 Allowances, Uniforms, Textbooks